opencast/opencast/docs/guides/admin/docs/modules/ltimodule.md

 How To Customise It
 -------------------
-The LTI module can be extended/customised to fulfil your own needs.
+The LTI module can be extended/customised to fullfil your own needs.
 The default elements from the LTI module (player, series) can be found in the folder `OPENCAST/modules/matterhorn-lti/src/main/resources/tools`.
 These elements can be modified or new one can be created to extend the LTI module.
 Keep in mind that the player and series elements are using some files from the OPENCAST/shared-resources folder.
 These files are copied at compile-time.
 For more information about it, look at the maven pom file of the LTI module.